 The offset slider will offset the color from fixture to fixture by varying amounts.
 The appearance is dependent on the number of fixtures selected and the speed of the effect.
 You can adjust the offset slider while the effect is stopped to see the color spread across the boxes in the sample display.

-The "Loop/Bounce" button sets the playback mode to loop through the gamut or bounce from endpoint to endpoint.
+The "Loop/Bounce/Random" button sets the playback mode.